+Here’s to the most beautiful walk of my life.
 Sarpass, the moment I hear this name it instantly takes me down my memory lane.
-To the most beautiful walk of my life.
-Going for trek was one of the best decision ever I’ve taken in my life.
+Going for trek was one of the best decisions I’ve ever taken in my life.
 In my opinion everyone must try trekking at least once.
-It’s a brilliant experience which cannot really be put in words but the experience stays with you forever.
+It’s a brilliant experience which cannot really be put in words but an experience that stays with you forever.

 Ever wondered why should you try trekking?
 I have an answer for you.
 Trekking teaches you to not give up, it pushes you till your limits, increases your willpower.
 You will be amazed to discover yourself!